So it’s been more than a year since I posted some traveling tips, and what better time than when I am busy relaxing on vacation.

 I pull a few of these out of the freezer before I leave and they hold up very well while traveling.
 And they are great for satisfying that sweet craving that tends to hit when you are bored while flying (I assume I am not the only one who experiences this?).

 I still don’t tolerate too many raw vegetables or fruits but carrot sticks and apples seem to work for me.
 If you tolerate raw vegetables and fruits there is nothing easier than to throw a few of these into your bag!
 Just be careful to bring items that don’t bruise easily.
 Fruits like apples and oranges hold up very well, and berries in a tupperware container also fair well.
 Other vegetable options include sugar snap peas, raw broccoli and cauliflower, celery sticks and baby tomatoes.

 This one may freak a few of you out.
 Yes I bring meat on the plane.
 And no it is not refrigerated.
-Sausages travel very well and don't require any assembly while travelling so they are easy to pull out wherever you are.
+Sausages travel very well and don’t require any assembly while traveling so they are easy to pull out wherever you are.
 Plus it is nice to have a few of these on hand when I first get to my destination if I have some delays before getting to a grocery store.
 So far I have never had any problems with spoilage but I have never kept these unrefrigerated for more than 8-10 hours.
-If you are travelling for longer than that I would suggest eating them during that time frame just to be safe.
+If you are traveling for longer than that I would suggest eating them during that time frame just to be safe.

 5. Sweet Potato Fries

 And don’t limit yourself to sweet potatoes here!
 You could make a batch of carrot or parsnip fries if you want other options.
 These don’t really stay crispy but they still taste great if you ask me and travel well in either tupperware or ziploc bags.